olibre/AlgorithmicPuzzleContest/README.md

 | [D. Fractiles][]               | Nothing  |  9708  (33%), 85% correct (28%) |  4955 (17%), 48% correct  (8%)

-Pourcentage in brackets is the comparaison over the total number of attendees (supposed to be the number of competitor having attempted to solve Problem A Small dataset).
+Pourcentage in brackets is the comparaison over the total number of attendees (supposed to be the number of competitors having submitted a file for Problem A Small dataset).

 My submitted files are also available on [GCJ website](https://code.google.com/codejam/contest/6254486/scoreboard#vf=1&sp=5881)
 (search contestant *olibre* rank 5884).